National Grid plc research snapshot

 NGG AI Stock Analysis

 NGG AI stock analysis currently views National Grid plc as a regulated electricity and gas network owner whose value rests on allowed returns, asset-base growth, and reliable system operation in the UK and northeastern United States.
-At the July 11, 2026 data cutoff, the latest close used here was $82.32 and verified market capitalization was about $81.99 billion.
-The business has a long investment runway from electrification and grid reinforcement, but it also needs substantial funding and remains exposed to regulation, interest rates, construction execution, and foreign exchange.
+At the August 2, 2026 data cutoff, the latest close used here was $79.97 and verified market capitalization was about $79.71 billion; the stock sits below both its 50-day and 200-day moving averages after a pullback from the mid-$80s.
+Management has set out a GBP 70 billion five-year investment plan targeting about 10% annual asset growth and 8% to 10% underlying earnings growth, but the business also needs substantial funding and remains exposed to regulation, interest rates, construction execution, currency, and affordability politics.
 This NGG AI stock analysis is informational research, not investment advice.

 Current price